Horizontal market software

 In computer software, horizontal market software is a type of application software that is useful in a wide range of industries.
 This is the opposite of vertical market software, which has a scope of usefulness limited to few industries.
 Horizontal market software is also known as "productivity software."

+Example

 Examples of horizontal market software include word processors, web browsers, spreadsheets, calendars, project management applications, and generic bookkeeping applications.
 Since horizontal market software is developed to be used by a broad audience, it generally lacks any market-specific customizations.